 - (1) CMS (Centers for Medicare & Medicaid Services) 1500 (08-05) shall be used by all providers billing for professional services, durable medical equipment (DME) and ambulance with the exception of those providers billing for dental services or procedures; hospitals are required to use the CMS 1500 (08-05) when billing for professional services.
-Health care providers shall provide their name and credentials in an appropriate box of the CMS 1500 (08-05). - (2) UB-04 shall be used by all hospitals, Children's Hospitals, CAHs, Veterans' Administration Facilities, home health and facilities meeting the definitions found in Rule 16-2 when billing for hospital services or any facility fees billed by any other provider, such as ASCs, except for urgent care which may use the CMS 1500 (08-05). - (3) American Dental Association's Dental Claim Form, Version 2006 shall be used by all providers billing for dental services or procedures. - (4) With the agreement of the payer, the ANSI ASC X12 (American National Standards Institute Accredited Standards Committee) or NCPDP (National Council For Prescription Drug Programs) electronic billing transaction containing the same information as in (1), (2) or (3) in this subsection may be used.

-(C) Required Billing Codes
+Health care providers shall provide their name and credentials in an appropriate box of the CMS 1500 (08-05). - (2) UB-04 shall be used by all hospitals, hospital-based ambulance/air services, Children's Hospitals, CAHs, Veterans' Administration Facilities, home health and facilities meeting the definitions found in Rule 16-2 when billing for hospital services or any facility fees billed by any other provider, such as ASCs, except for urgent care which may use the CMS 1500 (08-05). - (3) American Dental Association's Dental Claim Form, Version 2006 shall be used by all providers billing for dental services or procedures. - (4) With the agreement of the payer, the ANSI ASC X12 (American National Standards Institute Accredited Standards Committee) or NCPDP (National Council For Prescription Drug Programs) electronic billing transaction containing the same information as in (1), (2) or (3) in this subsection may be used. - (C) Required Billing Codes

 All billed services shall be itemized on the appropriate billing form as set forth in Rule 16-7(A) and (B), and shall include applicable billing codes and modifiers from the fee schedule.
-Currently national provider identification (NPI) numbers are not required for workers' compensation bills.
+National provider identification (NPI) numbers are required for workers' compensation bills; providers who are not permitted to obtain NPI numbers are exempt from this requirement.
+When billing on a CMS 1500 (08-05), the NPI should be that of the rendering professional at the line level whenever possible.